BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Methodology

 \section{Methodology}

-Ground vehicles in intelligent transportation systems primarily operate under constrained planar motion, enabling the simplification of pose estimation from 6-DoF to 3-DoF while focusing on the essential motion components for autonomous navigation \cite{wei2024bev, unger2024multi}.
+Ground robots in autonomous automation tasks primarily operate under constrained planar motion, enabling the simplification of pose estimation from 6-DoF to 3-DoF while focusing on the essential motion components for ego-motion estimation \cite{wei2024bev, unger2024multi}.
 Building upon this principle, we present BEV-ODOM2, an enhanced BEV-based monocular visual odometry framework that addresses two critical limitations in existing approaches: sparse supervision signals that inadequately guide correlation learning \cite{chen2020survey}, and information loss during perspective-to-BEV transformation.
 Our solution employs a dual-strategy approach combining dense BEV optical flow supervision with PV-BEV dual-branch fusion, where all supervision signals are constructed directly from pose ground truth without requiring additional sensor modalities.